Anisa in Taipei

 My answer: Learning Chinese in Taiwan is an exciting experience because it allows me to incorporate my artistic interests with the language.
 I’m receiving private courses for my master's and advancing in Chinese Watercolor, Chinese Calligraphy, Oil Painting, Sculpting, 3D Designs, and more in Taipei.
 It would not be that easy if I were in New York to reach out to this level of master's and have valuable one-on-one apprenticeships from them.
 The good thing is that while I am learning new skills, at the same time, I am improving my Chinese here.

-One of the teacher’s teaching methods that impress me the most is my current class at Shih Chien University, where my teacher makes learning fun, interactive and social.
+One of the teacher’s teaching methods that impress me the most is my current class at Shih Chien University, where my teacher makes learning fun, interactive, and social.
 We do social learning activities that allow me to interact with the locals while learning the culture.
 The best way to learn is to be more involved with the people.

 4. Do you think Taiwan is the best choice for learning Chinese?
 Why?
 Would you recommend foreigners coming to Taiwan to learn Chinese?